Junior Golf Academy

-1. Golf Canada's Long-Term Player Development (LTPD 2.0) guide for golf, which focuses on developing the “whole” golfer and not focused exclusively on technical golf skills.
+Golf Canada's Long-Term Player Development (LTPD 2.0) guide for golf, which focuses on developing the “whole” golfer instead of exclusively on technical golf skills.

-3. Titleist Performance Institute Junior 2 Program.
-The TPI philosophy focuses on developing the Junior Athlete, teaching golf specific skills and creating a long term love of the game.
+Titleist Performance Institute Junior 2 Program.
+The TPI philosophy focuses on developing the junior athlete, teaching golf-specific skills, and creating a long-term love of the game.

-ALL Juniors joining our program must first undergo a TPI screening and a Junior Combine assessment for us to specifically tailor the right program for them.
+All juniors joining our JCSD program must first undergo a Junior Combine Assessment which includes a Titleist Performance Institute screening for us to specifically tailor the right program for them.

 BEGINNER - BC

-For the Junior who would like to start exploring the world of competitive golf and is likely balanced with their other sport interests.
+Intended for juniors who would like to start exploring the world of competitive golf.
 Their involvement in this program will be in a non-pressured environment while developing the skills necessary to succeed, both in golf and generally.

 INTERMEDIARY - IC

-Here your Junior Golfer is transitioning into greater structure and is being exposed to some of the more complex fundamentals of the competitive skill set to undertake tournament golf.
+Intended for junior golfers who are transitioning into greater structure and are being exposed to more of the complex fundamentals of the competitive skill set (to undertake tournament golf).

-When your Junior Golfer has determined that they see a future in 'serious' golf, moving forward to regional/national/college level and beyond, this is where they belong.
-Increasing the level of intensity, our goal being to extract the full potential of your Junior Golfer with Process Focus and a comprehensive training regime.
-This year long program will utilize tools to baseline your Junior Golfer vs age correlated accepted standards/statistics and incorporate aspects of sports psychology to train the winning mindset.
+For junior golfers who have determined that they see a future in serious golf and want to move forward to regional/national/college level and beyond.
+Increasing the level of intensity, the goal is to extract the full potential of your junior with the process, focus and a comprehensive training regime.
+This year-long program utilizes tools to baseline your junior vs age correlated accepted standards/statistics, and incorporate aspects of sports psychology to train the winning mindset.

-All three phases of development are employed over the winter/summer season, specific to the individual Junior Golfer.
+All three phases of our development programs are employed over the winter/summer season, specific to the individual junior golfer.

 General Age Guidelines: